Reading Food Labels When You Have Diabetes

 Look at the serving size.
 Is that the amount you eat in a serving?
 All of the nutrition information on a food label is based on that serving size, so you'll need to adjust the other numbers if you eat more or less.

 Total carbohydrate is the next thing you need to look for on the label.
 The grams of sugar listed are included in the "Total Carbohydrate."

 Two common ways to calculate carbohydrate are counting grams and counting servings.

 If you count carbohydrate servings, one serving of carbohydrate is 15 grams.
 But most foods will not be exactly 15 grams, and most meals will not add up to a number you can divide by 15.
 Use the chart to help you decide whether to round up or down.

 Cholesterol is listed below the fats on the food label.
-Aim to eat less than a total of 300 mg a day.
+Aim to eat less than a total of 200 mg of cholesterol a day.

 For specific ideas about healthier food shopping, preparation, cooking, and eating out, see the topic Healthy Eating.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.